Tzuyuisbae/Personal-Website/src/data/about.md

 <br>

 #### Currently
-I'm currently looking for Fall 2021 internship positions<br>
+I'm currently in my last year of school, and I'll be heading to Amazon as a fulltime Software Development Engineer in Fall 2022<br>

 #### Previously
 I previously worked as a Software Developer for Caseware International Inc from fall of 2019 to the summer of 2020.
 I was a member of an Agile team responsible for designing and building new features, fixing bugs, and creating automated unit tests for the company's auditing software.
 I primarily worked with the JavaScript language.<br>